-- Note that you are able to easily add links, pictures and a business card to your signature.
+- Note that you are able to easily add links (to your website and/or email address), pictures and a business card to your signature.
 You could even make a nice handwritten signature and attach it to outgoing email.

 - Use the E-mail account drop down to associate a default signatures to different email accounts (Gmail / Yahoo/ Exchange / Outlook) as needed.

 - Specify whether your settings should be used for new email/ when replying or in both cases.